 Ricketts Glen State Park in northeastern Pennsylvania.
 Ricketts Glen State Park provides stunning views, great hiking, rock climbing and camping.
 It’s my favorite park in the country!

 You’ve never heard of Ricketts Glen State Park?

 Ricketts Glen State Park is named after Colonel Robert Ricketts, who served in the Civil War and once owned the property where the park now sits.
-His heirs sold a large tract to the state in the 1920s, the area approved to be a national park site though it never became one.
-World War II interrupted and ownership was eventually transferred to the Commonwealth of Pennsylvania.
-Through the years, the state has acquired more and more land, creating many recreational opportunities for locals and visitors alike.
+His heirs sold a large tract to the state in the 1920s, the area approved to be a national park site.
+World War II interrupted and the land was eventually transferred to the Commonwealth of Pennsylvania.

 I visited Ricketts Glen to explore the waterfall trails, but I discovered that there is much more to do.
 I honestly can’t wait to go back.

 - Hiking trails with waterfalls, 22 of them in fact!
 There are 21 falls in the Glens Natural Area, all of which can be reached on one long loop hike.
 Just off Hwy 487 a short walk from the Evergreen Parking area is Adams falls, a 36′ fall that spills into beautiful pools below.
 It’s an easy, two-minute hike from the lot.

 - Picnicking, with charcoal grills available near Lake Jean.
 The park even provides charcoal disposals to prevent forest fires.

 - Swimming, from May to September at Lake Jean.
 There are no lifeguards and swimming is allowed only in designated areas of the park for your safety.

 - Fishing, in Lake Jean, not in the Glens area.
 All PA fishing laws apply at Ricketts Glen, including license and limits.